 Based on these structures, we define a hydrated starting structure of Abl kinase as hydrated if the closest water molecule is within 0.4 nm of residue 315.
-Investigating the hydration status of residue 315 in Perses-NEQ trajectories reveals that the closest water molecule never dissociates about 5 Å away from the binding site (Fig. 7).
-To test whether this hydrated state is consistently present at equilibrium, we ran equilibrium MD simulation from the hydrated starting structure with both T315 and A315 (Supp.
-Fig. 9).
-We observe that the closest water molecule rarely dissociates away from residue 315 (Supp.
-Fig. 9).
-While a few transitions are observed where the water molecule dissociates from residue 315 (Supp.
-Fig. 9), we hypothesize that this lack of water dissociation upon the T315A mutation may be a source of error.
+Investigating the hydration status of residue 315 in Perses-NEQ trajectories reveals that the closest water molecule never dissociates about 5 Å away from the binding site (Figure 7).
+To test whether this hydrated state is consistently present at equilibrium, we ran equilibrium MD simulation from the hydrated starting structure with both T315 and A315 (Figure S9).
+We observe that the closest water molecule rarely dissociates away from residue 315 (Figure S9).
+While a few transitions are observed where the water molecule dissociates from residue 315 (Figure S9), we hypothesize that this lack of water dissociation upon the T315A mutation may be a source of error.

-Consistently, we find that $\Delta\Delta G$ estimations that start from dehydrated structures, where the closest water molecule to residue 315 is deleted, improves our predictions (Fig. 7A).
-Using these dehydrated structures as starting configurations in both Perses and PMX structures, the sign of our predictions aligns with experimental results and reduces the deviation from experiment to 0.10 kcal/mol (Fig. 7A).
-Consistently, trajectories starting from a dehydrated starting structure only rarely observe a water molecule come within 4 Å of the mutated T315A construct, but a water molecule still does associate with the wild type T315A simulations (Supp.
-Fig. 9).
-Interestingly, both simulations starting from dehydrated structures have a degree of mixing; water in the dehydrated trajectories are both interacting with T315 and dissociating (Fig. 7, Supp.
-Fig. 9).
+Consistently, we find that $\Delta\Delta G$ estimations that start from dehydrated structures, where the closest water molecule to residue 315 is deleted, improves our predictions (Figure 7A).
+Using these dehydrated simulations as starting configurations in both Perses and PMX structures, the sign of our predictions aligns with experimental results and reduces the deviation from experiment to 0.10 kcal/mol (Figure 7A).
+Consistently, trajectories starting from a dehydrated starting structure only rarely observe a water molecule come within 4 Å of the mutated T315A construct, but a water molecule still does associate with the wild type T315A simulations (Figure S9).
+Interestingly, both simulations starting from dehydrated structures have a degree of mixing; water in the dehydrated trajectories are both interacting with T315 and dissociating (Figures 7, S9).
 Overall, these findings indicate to us that in the absence of an appropriate starting structure, sufficient sampling of water configurations would enable accurate predictions.
-As a result, we recommend ensuring sufficient sampling using established metrics.
-As well as using a long enough switching time both to ensure appropriate structural relaxation to enable equilibration of solvent molecules.
+As a result, we recommend ensuring sufficient sampling using established metrics.^{151,152} As well as using a long enough switching time both to ensure appropriate structural relaxation to enable equilibration of solvent molecules.

-For both T315A and L298F, we find that considering alternative protonation states improves $\Delta\Delta G$ estimations (Supp.
-Table 2-4).
-Due to resource limitations and default parameters, prospective methods only consider a singular protonation state, imatinib with 0 net charge, which we call imatinib+0.
-However, imatinib can also exist at physiological pH conditions with a +1 charge, a species we call imatinib+1.
-Dasatinib does not have multiple likely titratable states at physiological pH however, and so only one species needs to be considered.
+For both T315A and L298F, we find that considering alternative protonation states improves $\Delta\Delta G$ estimations (Tables S2-S4).
+Due to resource limitations and default parameters, prospective methods only consider a singular protonation state, imatinib with 0 net charge, which we call imatinib +0.
+However, imatinib can also exist at physiological pH conditions with a +1 charge, a species we call imatinib +1.
+While dasatinib can be protonated, at physiological pH there is likely to be only one charge species present in solution.^{135,136,153} As such, dasatinib does not have multiple likely titratable states, and so at physiological pH only one species needs to be considered.

-For T315A and L298F, prospective methods struggle to obtain consistent $\Delta\Delta G$ predictions for imatinib+0 (Supp.
-Table 2, 4).
-Some methods such as FEP+ estimate the correct sign of $\Delta\Delta G$ upon the L298F mutation relative to the experimental NanoBRET measurement (Supp.
-Table 4).
-However, prospective evaluation of T315A is much more difficult for all three prospective methods, FEP+, PMX with A99 force field, and PMX with the A14 force field (Supp Table.
-2, 4).
-Prospective $\Delta\Delta G$ measurements are unable to get the correct $\Delta\Delta G$ sign when predicting the impact of the T315A mutation on imatinib+0 binding (Supp Table 2, 4).
+For T315A and L298F, prospective methods struggle to obtain consistent $\Delta\Delta G$ predictions for imatinib +0 (Table S2-S4).
+Some methods such as FEP+ estimate the correct sign of $\Delta\Delta G$ upon the L298F mutation relative to the experimental NanoBRET measurement (Table S4).
+However, prospective evaluation of T315A is much more difficult for all three prospective methods, FEP+, PMX with A99 force field, and PMX with the A14 force field (Tables S2, S4).
+Prospective $\Delta\Delta G$ measurements are unable to get the correct $\Delta\Delta G$ sign when predicting the impact of the T315A mutation on imatinib +0 binding (Tables S2, S4).